 To start, you might want to prepare it in a way that requires no special equipment.

 The easiest way is to brew it like tea using yerba mate tea bags.

 There’s no need to feel guilty that you’re taking a modern shortcut.

-Kids in mate-drinking countries are introduced to it this way since mate made with tea bags is less potent.
+Children in mate-drinking countries are introduced to the tea in this way since mate made with tea bags is less potent.

 If you’ve got a French press, you can make yerba mate in it just as you would coffee.